krajzeg/hiff/README.md

 # Hiff - the diff that understands HTML

-Hiff is a small module that can take two pieces of HTML, compares them against each other, and return a complete list of differences between the two - ignoring things like attribute order or insignificant whitespace that don't influence semantics.
+Hiff is a small module that can take two pieces of HTML, compare them against each other, and return a complete list of differences between the two - ignoring things like attribute order or insignificant whitespace that don't influence semantics.
+Basically, if it would render the same in a browser, it'll compare as equal.

 Uses [cheerio][cheerio] under the hood for HTML parsing.